-3. Add this new rudiment to your pyramid warm-up routine (Single Strokes, Double Strokes, Paradiddles, Flams, Flam Taps, Flam Accents, and Double Paradiddles).
+3. Add this new rudiment to your pyramid warm-up routine (Single Strokes, Double Strokes, Paradiddles, Flams, Flam Taps, Flam Accents, Double Paradiddles and Paradiddle-diddles).
 These can also be played in the quarter-eighth-sixteenth-eighth-quarter pyramid, but you might want to just start with quarters and eighths.